Built in the mid-1700s by a legendary Mamprusi king to defend the capital of Nalerigu, the ruins of this wall still stand today.

 Rattray, R. S. The Tribes of the Ashanti Hinterland, Vol ii,.
 Oxford: Clarendon Press, 1932, p.547

-The town of Gwollu in the Upper East Region has a similar wall built in the 19th century as a defense against slave raiders.
+The town of Gwollu in the Upper East Region has a similar wall built in the 19th century as a defense against slave raiders (particularly Samori and Babatu).
 It is often confused with the Nalerigu wall and may be why some assume the Nalerigu wall was built for the same reason.
-The inaccurate 16th century origin also contributes to the slave defense theory since that was the height of the slave trade in West Africa.

 Kitab Ghanja is an 18th century Arabic chronicle that notes that in 1741 or 1742, “Atabya, the king of GhBGh (Gambaga) died.
 It is said that he reigned fifty-odd years.”
 Original Arabic published with translation is available from Cambridge Univ.
 Press.